ThomWright/ThomWright.github.io/_wip/alerting-for-slos.md

   size="small"
 %}

 There's another problem too.
 A one-off error spike of > 1% for 1 minute (> 0.2% average over 5 minutes) _would_ trigger the alert.
-The issue would have resolved itself before an engineer was able to respond.
-This is _not a significant event_, and while it might be worth investigating, it's probably not worth waking anyone up for.
+If it only lasts a minute, the issue would have resolved itself before an engineer was able to respond.
+We'll define significance later, but for now let's just say this is _not a significant event_.
+While it might be worth investigating, it's probably not worth waking anyone up for.

 {% include figure.html
   img_src="/public/assets/alerting/fp-spike.png"